Logo Banners

 * 17 N.I.T.E.
 Ride Committee members covering 16 core functions

-* Over 1400 hours of volunteer effort just from the Committee members themselves
+* over 1400 hours of volunteer effort just from the Committee members themselves

-* 500 additional hours from 120 volunteers
+* 600 additional hours from 140 volunteers

-* Dedicated emergency medical support from the Wishard Special Events unit
+* dedicated emergency medical support from the Wishard Special Events unit

-* Data processing and online registration services
+* data processing and online registration services

-* Major logistical and promotional support from our primary sponsor, Bicycle Garage Indy
+* major logistical and promotional support from our primary sponsor, Bicycle Garage Indy

-* 2,500 pieces of fruit from Kroger, 8,000 cookies from Nabisco, 200 gallons of drinking water, 2,500 drinks, and over half a ton of ice
+* 2,500 pieces of fruit from Kroger, 10,000+ cookies from Nabisco, 220 gallons of drinking water, 2,500 drinks, and nearly a ton of ice

-* Cool artwork and production of more than 2,500 T-shirts and sweatshirts
+* cool artwork and production of more than 2,500 T-shirts and sweatshirts

-* Significant support from the Major Taylor Velodrome, IndyParks, and the City of Indianapolis
+* significant support from the Major Taylor Velodrome, IndyParks, and the City of Indianapolis

-and lots, lots more!
+* and lots, lots more!